Analogue of a Laplace-Runge-Lenz vector for particle orbits (timelike geodesics) in Schwarzschild spacetime: LRL quantities for timelike equatorial geodesics

-\begin{thm} For a given non-circular orbit, the angular integral of motion $\Phi$ is the coordinate angle (in the plane of the orbit) of the point $r=r_0$ on the orbit; the two temporal integrals of motion $T$ and $\T$ are respectively the coordinate time and the proper time at which these points are reached.
-When $r_0$ is a turning point, $\Phi$ represents an analogue of the angle of the Newtonian LRL vector; when $r_0$ is an inertial point, $\Phi$ represents an analogue of the angle of Hamilton's vector. $\Phi$ has no Newtonian analogue when $r_0$ is a horizon-crossing point. \end{thm}
+\begin{thm} For a given non-circular spatial orbit $(r(\tau),\phi(\tau))$, the angular integral of motion $\Phi$ is the coordinate angle (in the invariant plane) of the point $r=r_0$ on the orbit; the two temporal integrals of motion $T$ and $\T$ are respectively the coordinate time and the proper time at which these points are reached.
+When $r_0$ is a turning point, $\Phi$ represents an analogue of the angle of the LRL vector; when $r_0$ is a centripetal point, $\Phi$ represents an analogue of the angle of Hamilton's vector. $\Phi$ has no Newtonian analogue when $r_0$ is a horizon-crossing point. \end{thm}